Abby Letteri

 Abby Letteri in Scotland's Outer Hebrides, with a critically endangered Eriskay pony.
 (Photo by Jean Sinclair.)

-Abby writes: 'Waiting for the Light: Considering the Horse in the Human World is a hybrid thesis which interweaves memoir alongside critical commentary in exploring different ways of seeing horses and rendering that experience in creative nonfiction.
-The braided essay form, together with shorter prose pieces, uses the close observation of horses, readings from literary, historical and scientific sources, and personal accounts to document how horses have been perceived in the human world and how this has affected their lives.
+Abby writes: 'Waiting for the Light: Considering the Horse in the Human World is a hybrid nonfiction thesis which interweaves memoir alongside critical commentary in exploring different ways of seeing horses and rendering that experience on the page.
+Part travel narrative, part intellectual inquiry and part deeply personal reckoning, the work draws together the close observation of horses, readings from literary, historical and scientific sources, and personal accounts to document how horses have been perceived in the human world and how this has affected their lives.

 'During the course of my research, I developed an observational practice combining art and science to shape the essays as a kind of creative ethology, a way of seeing and understanding horses and rendering that on the page.
 While my thesis resists a formal conclusion, my research has led me to reconfigure my own relationship with horses, and to try to overturn the dominant narratives of the horse in the human world, which often fail to question the fundamental assumption of the use of horses for human purposes.
 I write on behalf of horses and yet I write through a human lens; I can't speak for horses, only of them, an unresolvable paradox which I explore in my creative work.'